dgleba/tools599/watchcopy598/README.md

  - finish the archivetomonthfolder script. create logic in the watch598 to run the archiving every day at a set time.
 Or, just create a task scheduler to run it daily.
  - devise a way to restart the powershell file if it should stop.
  - send email and log to file if it is found to be not running so we can know the size of the problem and deal with it.
- - put settings in variables in one location in each script.
- - use an array of strings to call cmd /c, or some proper way of calling cmd with ps variables in the arguments.